praabindhp/Hybrid_Inheritance/README.md

 Program Revolves Around A Simple Alphabetical Fashion To Just Learn More About The Syntax And Java Code For Hybrid Inheritance.

 A hybrid inheritance is a combination of more than one types of inheritance.
-For example when class A and B extends class C & another class D extends class A then this is a hybrid inheritance, because it is a combination of single and hierarchial
+For example when class A and B extends class C & another class D extends class A then this is a hybrid inheritance, because it is a combination of single and hierarchial inheritance.